philnash/twilio-chat-kendo-react/README.md

-# Twilio Programmable Chat with Kendo Conversational UI and React
+# Twilio Programmable Chat with KendoReact Conversational UI and React

 This is an example application that sets up [Twilio Programmable Chat](https://www.twilio.com/docs/chat) with a React and [KendoReact UI](https://www.telerik.com/kendo-react-ui/).